JacobChild/JacobChild.github.io/aboutme.md

 Thanks for visiting!
 Love ya!

 **Ps:** It looks like I forgot the actual *"About Me"* stuff haha!
 My name is Jacob Child.
 I am a senior Mechanical Engineering student at Brigham Young University with huge desire to use engineering to change the world for good.
 I love people and I love sunsets and I love smiling, and most of all I love Jesus!

+Here are a few **Quotes** I like and that inspire me to create, build, and be an engineer: <br>
+- "And the Lord said: Go to work and build..."
+[Ether 2:16](https://www.churchofjesuschrist.org/study/scriptures/bofm/ether/2?lang=eng)
+- "God gives to man the challenge of raw materials, not the ease of finished things.
+He leaves the pictures unpainted and the music unsung and the problems unsolved, that man might know the joys and glories of creation."
+[Thomas S. Monson](https://www.churchofjesuschrist.org/study/ensign/1988/03/in-quest-of-the-abundant-life?lang=eng)